polina-munoz/black-hoodie-bay-area-2018/day_one_theory.md

   - Failover
   - Use firewalls or proxy servers to guard against downtime and unreachable data due to Denial of Service (DoS) attacks

+Web in general

+- to some extent you can baseline truth and build something off experience: not with the web!
+- the concepts is what you need to stick to, not the technology
+- stick to the concepts, understand the nuances in depth. you will start reading RFCs

 HTTP

+- HTTP is on port 80: HTTPS is 443
+- www.example.org is not the same as example.org (different domain)
+- Origin requires same domain, port, and protocol
 - Hypertext transfer protocol
 - Specifies how client machines request information or take actions from servers
 - HTTP is a pretty simple plaintext protocol